biosustain/pankb_db/README.md

 ```
 Then, edit the included `etl/config.py` file setting the following parameters:
 - the database type (self-deployed or cloud-based MongoDB instance);
-- species for which pangenome data should be inserted or modified (all species or only chosen ones);
+- species for which pangenome data should be inserted or updated (all species or only chosen ones);
-- a local folder on your machine where the etl scripts' logs will be saved (the folder should be created beforehand);
+- a local folder on your machine where the etl scripts' logs will be saved (the folder should be created beforehand).
-- whether the logs produced by the individual ETL scripts should be uploaded to the Azure Blob storage or not.

-Finally, the ETL scripts must be executed (with e.g. `python3 <script_name.py>`) in the following order:
+Finally, the ETL scripts must be executed (with e.g. `python3 <script_name.py>`) with pankb_stats_nova.py running at last:
 1. `organism_nova.py`
 2. `pangene_nova.py`
 3. `genome_nova.py`